 This program is a joint venture between McGill University and the Smithsonian Tropical Research Institute (STRI) in Panama.
 It is a 15-credit program offered in the Winter term (January to April) that specifically addresses issues relevant to the understanding of the Latin America tropical environment.

-The Faculty of Agricultural and Environmental Sciences offers a 15-credit program at Bellairs Research Institute in Barbados during the Fall term (September to December).
-It is directed at students having an interest in global issues related to natural resource use as affected by socio-economic, management, urban and physical constraints.
+The Faculty of Science offers a 15-credit program at the Bellairs Research Institute in Barbados during the Fall term (September to December).
+It is directed at students having an interest in global issues and sustainability science, applied to the Caribbean region.

 The BITS program provides one semester of integrated course and project work at Bellairs Research Institute in Barbados with a major emphasis on nutrition, food production, and energy.
 It is a 15-credit program offered in the summer semester (May to August).
 Staff and students from University of the West Indies (UWI) contribute to the internationalization experience.
 Student projects will be conducted under the supervision of researchers from McGill or UWI and local mentors drawn from governmental or non-governmental agencies, or local industry.